What's on this list and what isn't

 For many a fan, thrillers are stories of espionage, narrating the escapades of spies.
 But it can mean any fiction with an intriguing, exciting, suspenseful or otherwise "thrilling" plot.
 Works considered thrillers can cut across almost all other genres, including crime, mystery, romance, science fiction, horror, historical fiction and mainstream "literary" writing.

-This list comprises the greatest thrillers of all times, places and cultures.
+This list comprises the greatest works in the thriller genre of all times, places and cultures.

 • novels (Eye of the Needle)